mehulagg/gitlab_test/doc/development/code_review.md

 ## Meeting the reviewer/maintainer

-Communication happens easier when you personally know who's reviewing the code.
-Inviting the reviewer/maintainer for a coffee chat to get to know them is advised as it breaks the ice and facilitates future communication.
+Communication happens easier when you are familiar with the person reviewing the code.
+Take opportunities (for example coffee chats) to get to know reviewers to break the ice and facilitate future communication.

 ### Reviewer roulette